SUBSCRIBE TO OUR FREE NEWSLETTER

 Just one day after people across the United States took to the streets to demonstrate their support for the nuclear deal between world powers and Iran, over 70 prominent international relations scholars took to their pens on Thursday, signing an open statement declaring the pact to be a "strong and positive step towards stabilizing the Middle East, beyond its undeniable non-proliferation benefits."

-One of numerous declarations backing the deal in the lead-up to the U.S. congressional vote, Thursday's missive stands out for looking beyond the nuclear component of the deal by speaking to broader benefits such as the deescalation of conflict and opening of pathways for diplomacy.
+One of numerous declarations backing the deal in the lead-up to the U.S. congressional vote, Thursday's missive stands out for looking beyond the nuclear component of the deal by speaking to broader benefits such as the de-escalation of conflict and opening of pathways for diplomacy.

-"Conversely," the declaration warns, "a Congressional rejection of the deal will further destabilize the region.
-Such a move will isolate the United States while Iran will be freed from the nuclear constraints the deal would impose on it.
-Beyond the proliferation risk this would entail, US-Iran tensions will increase once more and reignite Washington and Tehran's gravitation towards a military confrontation."
+Conversely, the declaration warns, "Congressional rejection of the deal will further destabilize the region.
+Such a move would isolate the United States while freeing Iran from the nuclear constraints the deal would impose on it.
+Beyond the proliferation risk this would entail, US-Iran tensions would increase again, reigniting Washington and Tehran's gravitation towards a military confrontation."

 Amid a well-heeled campaign to reject the diplomatic agreement--backed by legislative hawks, AIPAC, and Israeli Prime Minister Benjamin Netanyahu--people in Iran, the United States, and across the world have been escalating a campaign in support of the deal.

-In an article published last week, Chomsky argued that the rogue nations that actually pose the "gravest threat" to world peace: the U.S., Israel, and Saudi Arabia.
+In an article published last week, Chomsky argued that the rogue nations that pose the "gravest threat" to world peace: the U.S., Israel, and Saudi Arabia.

-Meanwhile, organizers in the Iranian diaspora have staged rallies around the world backing the agreement, and numerous Iranian dissidents, former political prisoners, and civil society organizers, have thrown their weight behind the pact, which they argue paves the way to much-needed relief from devastating sanctions and government repression.
+Meanwhile, organizers in the Iranian diaspora have staged rallies around the world backing the agreement, and numerous Iranian dissidents, former political prisoners, and civil society organizers have thrown their weight behind the pact, which they argue paves the way to much-needed relief from devastating sanctions and government repression.

 In the words of Fakhrossadat Mohtashamipour, activist and wife of Iranian political Prisoner Mostafa Tajzadeh: "The highest cost imposed by the sanctions is paid by the people, particularly the low-income and vulnerable groups."